 • PSYCHIATRY: M.D. from an accredited medical school and psychiatric residency.
 State license procured or license eligible.

-• PSYCHOLOGY: Ph.D. or Psy.D. in psychology from an accredited university or professional school.
-Eligibility for state licensure.
+• PSYCHOLOGY: Ph.D. or Psy.D. in psychology from an accredited university.
+State license procured or license eligible.

 • COURSE WORK: The two year academic program is organized as a trimester system with one course per trimester.
 The course meets for one hour and twenty minutes for 11 weeks on Tuesday evenings from 7 to 8:20 PM.
-A clinical presentation is offered once in each trimester as an additional class.
 On the twelfth Tuesday of each trimester candidates attend a Town Meeting where WCSPP candidates, graduates, and faculty assemble for discussion.

 • CLINICAL REQUIREMENT: Candidates are required to provide treatment on a weekly basis to patients.
 Training patients are assigned through the Psychotherapy Service for a minimum of 80 hours over two years.
 Upon graduation, training patients may be transferred to the candidate’s private practice.

 • FEES: There is an annual $75 registration fee for each academic year to cover administrative costs.
-Course tuition is $450 per course and the tuition is to be paid prior to the start of each trimester.
-If needed, individual payment plans can be arranged.
-Supervision is offered at a reduced fee of $50 per individual session.
+Course tuition is $525 per course per trimester; tuition is to be paid prior to the start of each trimester.
+If needed, individual payment plans can be arranged with prior approval.
+Supervision is $50 per individual session.

 • WINTER: Approaches to Child Psychotherapy – This course uses a case study approach to understand the process of change in child psychotherapy.
 Readings include published case reports by therapists of different theoretical orientations to study the nature of effective clinical work with children.